opencats/OpenCATS_Documentation/docs/screens-in-depth.rst

 * The third red arrow points to a clickable icon that opens up the record of the Contact included in the scheduled event.
 * Lastly, every date number on the Calendar can be clicked on to view that date's scheduled events.

+.. note:: At this time, the OpenCATS calendar does not sync with outside calendars (Outlook, Google Calendar, etc.).
+However, that functionality CAN be added if you know a little coding, or a developer willing to do it.